THE FLORIDA FAMILY ROAD TRIP : 1960’s

 “Everybody simmer down,” Dad warned.
 He found a Howard Johnson’s and we piled into a booth with an orange mica table, orange vinyl bench seats and a Wall-O-Matic Jukebox for Pete and I to abuse.
 We punched in the numbers for Elvis Presley and then a joke song by an Australian who sang,

-Mister Howard Johnson was a genius.
+Mr. Howard Johnson was a genius.
 The hot dog buns were grilled with tons of butter.
-The placemats were maps of Florida with roads and cities and every major attraction colorfully illustrated so families could plan their holiday.
+The placemats had the mapof Florida we needed most: roads and every major attraction colorfully illustrated so families could plan their holiday.
 Glass Bottom Boats.
 Leaping Porpoises.
 A pyramid of women in bathing suits riding water skis, A mermaid swimming in a spring?
-Were those Mermaids topless?

 Florida was a state of amazing options!
 This was going to turn out like “Hoss Cartwright” said on TV, “The Best Vacation Ever”!